MCHbest. NPM 15: Continuous and Adequate Insurance

 Approach.
 Maintain a state-run helpline to assist with insurance enrollment navigation.

-Overview.
-Community‐based case managers who provide health insurance information, support filling out applications, and negotiate with the insurer appear to increase enrollment of children in health insurance programs.1
+These options can reduce underinsurance by ensuring that children are able to utilize their benefits to the maximum as well as minimizing out-of-pocket costs.1 Community‐based case managers who provide health insurance information, support filling out applications, and negotiate with the insurer appear to increase enrollment of children in health insurance programs.2

 Evidence.
 Moderate Evidence.
 Insurance enrollment helplines have shown to be effective.
 This strategy has been tested more than once and results trend positive overall.
-Access the peer-reviewed evidence through the MCH Digital Library.
 (Read more about understanding evidence ratings).
+The Catalyst Center/National Center for Health Insurance and Financing for Children and Youth with Special Health Care Needs (CYSHCN) has identified this strategy as an innovative strategy.
+Read more in their practice report.

 Target Audience.
 Patients.